kmooney517/Gradient/Readme.md

 The login/create account functions are not currently available - when you click the login or create acct button it will take you to the main page.

 I intened to add in more specific guidelines for most inputs.
 (River Class, Water Level(CFS v Ft), Boat and gear lists).
 I want to eventually add in a dropdown/search feature for the river that you are entering.
 I also want to be able to check in to a river again and log how many times you have checked in to specific rivers.

+> Objectives of the project:
+Be able to plan an entire application from start to finish Demonstrate a strong foundation in working with AngularJS Demonstrate a strong understanding of the parts of AngularJS
+>> Project consists of:
+  at least three controllers
+  at least three different views (template files) at least one Factory & Service
+  Using ui.router to navigate through the app
+  Using Parse REST API for storing/managing your data